Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Existence of

 \subsection{The case $\omega^{-1/2}f\in \Hcal$}

 In this section, we prove (\ref{equation_resolvante}) in the case $\omega^{1/2}f \in \Hcal$, and then show that the expression is well defined for less regular $f$, namely $\omega^{-1/2}f \in \Hcal$.
-Then, we show that this expression is actually the resolvent of an operator that we will call $\xi_{\lambda}^2$.
-First of all, to get (\ref{equation_resolvante}), we use the following lemma which will be proved in the Appendix.
+Then, we briefly explain why this expression is actually the resolvent of an operator that we will call $\xi_{\lambda}^2$.
+First of all, to get (\ref{equation_resolvante}), we use the following lemma (see e.g. Theorem 1.1.1 of \cite{albeverio_singular_2000}).

 \begin{lemma}[Resolvent of a rank one perturbation] Let $A$ be a self-adjoint operator whith dense domain, $z \in \C \setminus \R$, $\psi \in \Hcal$ and $\alpha \in \R$.
 We set $T_{\alpha} = A + \alpha|\psi\rangle \langle \psi |$, then